 Lower Priority (Keep only if certain conditions are met)

 - Freezing Trap – Keep against certain slower decks that might drop a big minion in the early/mid game.
-Great keep vs Cube Warlock, for example – it stops both Mountain Giant and Possessed Lackey if they have no way to pop it (+if they get a Doomguard they won’t be able to attack with it anyway).
+Great keep vs Even Warlock, for example – it stops both Mountain Giant and Twilight Drake, they either attack and waste an entire turn, or not attack and you gain at least an extra free turn.

 - Eaglehorn Bow – If you have a Secret on Turn 2.